ALLRiPPED/RPI-LightGun-Tool/README.md

 - What gun(s) is this for ?

+      - Actual mouse (or Infared Mouse Gun)
+      - Aimtrack(untested, Unlikely)
+      - Aelightgun
       - Gun4IR
       - Wii Mote Guns
-      - Actual mouse (or Infared Mouse Gun)
-      - Aimtrack(untested, Unlikely)
       - Sinden